 Tomorrow’s Photos will have a lot more Kyoto photography.
 The girls I was with rented Kimonos.

-It’s been a lot of work to get through all these shots but the few free days I have this week should let me get caught up.
+Getting through all these shots has been a lot of work, but my few free days this week should let me get caught up.
 Then it’s off to Okinawa.